digital-land-attic/digital-land-collector/README.md

 You can explore the data using the [digital-land-explorer](https://github.com/communitiesuk/digital-land-explorer) application.

 # Configuration

-Configuration and tools to collect geographical data published by government which may be useful for people building houses.

   * [data/publication](data/publication) — source publications
   * [data/licence](data/licence) — licence terms and conditions